Face Off season 5

 The fifth season of the Syfy reality television series Face Off premiered on August 13, 2013.
 The season features 16 prosthetic makeup artists competing against each other to create makeup effects.
 This is the first season to feature the return of eight prior contestants competing against eight new contestants.
 The grand prize for the fifth season is a VIP trip from Kryolan to one of their 85 locations, a 2013 Fiat 500, and $100,000.
 This is the second season where a contestant voluntarily left the competition, with the first being Season 3.
-Laura Tyler of Orlando, Florida, was the winner of the season.
+Laura Dandridge of Orlando, Florida, was the winner of the season.